 Additionally, RENEW aligns well with the Sustainable Development Goals, chiefly those pertaining to gender equality (5), reducing inequality (10), inclusion (16), partnerships (17) in addition to no poverty (1), zero hunger (2), improving access to financial services and benefits (8) and climate action (13).
 RENEW equally contributes to advancing the Convention on the Elimination of All Forms of Discrimination against Women which Nepal ratified in 1981 and the Optional Protocol to the Convention which was ratified in 2007.
 INSEC also advocates using the International Covenant on Economic, Social, and Cultural Rights which was ratified in 1991.
 Finally, this project supports the Paris Accord which “Nepal highlights as a living instrument meant for serious implementation, in tandem with 2030 Agenda for Sustainable Development”.

 Socio-Economic Empowerment Program for Women & Marginalized Populations (SEWAM)

 Nepal has a population of 31 million.
-About half lives below the international poverty line ($1.25/day).
+About half of them live below the international poverty line ($1.25/day).
 Along with Afghanistan, Nepal is the poorest country in South Asia.
 Its GDP per capita places Nepal 209th in the world.
 The country has an unemployment rate of 25% of employment leading to high pressure to migrate.

-Successive post-war governments continue work on drafting a new constitutional and re-integrate ex-combatants.
-Nepal is a cross-roads where many cultures and religions in Asia meet; including Hinduism, Buddhism, and Islam.
+Successive post-war governments continue to work on drafting a new constitution and re-integrate ex-combatants.
+Nepal is a crossroads where many cultures and religions in Asia meet; including Hinduism, Buddhism, and Islam.
 Nepal is a very ecologically diverse country with ecosystems that range from the highest mountains in the world to fertile plains and lush forest valleys.